EnderCelik0/Tasks-List-Mini-Project/README.md

 Tasks-List-Mini-Project

-- This is a mini project with build with vanilla JavaScript.
+- This is a mini project build with vanilla JavaScript.
 - This project contains DOM manipulation and LocalStorage.
 - You can add a task on the list (they stored in your LocalStorage).
 - You can remove a task from the list.